vibewaybusiness-oss/clipizy/api/workflows/generator/particles/README.md

 ## License

-This unified particle system is part of the clipizi project and follows the same licensing terms.
+This unified particle system is part of the clipizy project and follows the same licensing terms.